LMVSC recreational coaches are volunteer coaches. Their divisional Player Director, based on need and league policies, selects coaches.

 A coach that has a child participating on a Select team in another club is prohibited from coaching or assistant coaching for a LMVSC recreational team within their child’s age group.
 The "age group" is determined by the division the child is registered.
 Coaches in direct violation of this policy will be reprimanded as deemed appropriate by the Executive Board.
 The result of this particular infraction is dismissal.A coach who plays a non-registered player or allows a non-registered player to practice with his team is subject to disciplinary action by the Rules and Discipline Committee.
 The punishment for such an infraction may range from a warning through a life-time ban on coaching for LMVSC.

-Beginning in 2006, a player who has been held back in school will be allowed to play on a team of the appropriate age level.
+Beginning in 2006, a player who has been held back in school will be allowed to play on a team of the age appropriate level.
 The registration must note the request to play up under "Special Requests."
 Other than this all placement will be based on the grade level of the player.
 There will be no other exceptions to this policy.
 For special requests to play up: contact Lee Hingle, Board of Director in writing.
 Within your request, provide the reason for the request and the birthdate of the player.

 Any coach found playing a player down from an upper division will be reprimanded as deemed appropriate by the Executive Board.
 The result of this particular infraction is dismissal.

 Only gym shoes, tennis shoes or soccer shoes may be worn.
 Shin guards must be worn.
-Shirts of uniform color must be worn by all players; goalies must be distinguishable by shirts of different color.
+Shirts of uniform color must be worn by all players; goalies must be distinguishable by shirts of a different color.
 Shirts and shorts furnished by the LMVSC must be returned at the end of each season.
 No hard or dangerous items, such as watches or bracelets, are to be worn.

 At the start of game day, goals are to be unlocked and placed on the field in their appropriate locations.
-Positioning of goals is to be handled by adults only with the supervision of either the team’s coach, assistant coach or team parent.
+The positioning of goals are to be handled by adults only, with the supervision of either the team’s coach, assistant coach or team parent.
 At the completion of game day, the goals are to be replaced in their designated location, nested together, face down and locked.

 Teams, to the extent possible, will be comprised of players from the same sub-division, community, and/or school, as formed under the jurisdiction of respective Player Directors.

-A divisions will have 18 players on the roster, with 11 players on the field.
+A divisions will have up to 18 players on the roster, with 11 players on the field.

 The LMVSC program is based on a low-key atmosphere with instruction and participation as major factors.
-Therefore, practices are limited to no more than three (3) times per week, including any games.
+Therefore, team's meeting, are limited to no more than three (3) times per week, including any games.

-The "E" Division teams shall have no more than two (2) team meetings per week including a game, i.e. two practices, one practice and one game, or two games.
+The "E" Division, D1 and D2 teams shall have no more than two (2) team meetings per week including a game, i.e. two practices, one practice and one game, or two games.

 Number of Players

 The number of players on A division teams should not exceed 18.
-B Division teams will be formed with 14 players, C Division 3rd and 4th grade teams should not exceed 12 players, D Division 1st and 2nd grade teams will be formed with 10 players and E Division Teams will be formed with 8 players.
-(All player applicants must be referred to the appropriate LMVSC Player Director for registration and placement on a team.
+C 3, C4 teams will be formed with 11 players, and B, B5, B6 Division teams will be formed with 12 players, D2 and D1 Division 1st and 2nd grade teams will be formed with 10 players and E Division Teams will be formed with 8 players.
+(All player applicants must be referred to the appropriate LMVSC Age Group Player Director for registration and placement on a team.
 Teams with less than the appropriate number of players must accept players assigned by Player Directors).

-The appropriate LMVSC Player Director must approve all transfers from one team to another.
+The appropriate LMVSC Age Group Player Director must approve all transfers from one team to another.